JustOpenSource/fatalshootings/README.md

 ###Views

-**Note: Currently the template utilities only work with templates in the `shared-views`.**
+**Note**: Currently the view utilities only work with views in `/shared-views`.

-To create a new template/model, create an html and a js file with the same name in the `shared-utils` directory.
+To create a new template/model, create an html and a js file with the same name in `/shared-utils`.

 ```
 touch shared-views/view-name.html